 Debbie Bledsoe

-I am a recent seminary graduate and a relatively new pastor.
-I have pastored in three Mennonite congregations in the United States before being called to Edmonton, and I find great joy in having connections across the continent.
+I am a newcomer to Canada, coming to Edmonton from the US.
+Before Edmonton, I pastored three churches in Indiana and Washington, which has allowed me to make connections all across our continent.
+This brings me great joy!
 I am a "convinced" Mennonite, having only discovered Anabaptism in 2017, and I have found a home in Mennonite spaces due to my love for some of our core tenets: pacifism, priesthood of all believers, communal discernment of scripture, and a less hierarchical power structure.
 I'd be remiss if I didn't add that potlucks and four-part-harmony hymn singing are a major bonus to being Mennonite!

 As an openly Queer Mennonite Pastor, I care deeply about making sure there is room at the table of Christ for those who are often left out.
 I am driven by my passion around inclusion for marginalized peoples, particularly those who are at multiple "crossroads" of marginalization.
-I am particularly interested in Queer Theology and in helping people unpack and unlearn the harmful things they have been taught about God, faith, themselves, and the church.
+I am especially interested in Queer Theology and in helping people unpack and unlearn the harmful things they have been taught about God, faith, themselves, and the church.
 I am open to conversation with people who want to understand more about Queerness, about who God is to me, and how the church can become a place of welcome for all, and through this I have been able to connect deeply with people who haven't felt welcome before or who aren't sure they're welcome anymore.
-I have walked with a number of churches through their process of becoming affirming and welcoming, have served on the LGBTQ+ advisory board at my Mennonite Seminary, have engaged in activism work through community organizing, and have participated in training to support our most vulnerable members of society.
-As a neuro-divergent person with ADHD who is married to an autistic person, I am very aware how much work everyday life can be, so I care deeply about making space for people who are also neuro-divergent.
+I have walked with a number of churches through their process of becoming publicly affirming of Queer folks, have served on the LGBTQ+ advisory board at Anabaptist Mennonite Biblical Seminary, have engaged in activism work through community organizing, and have participated in training to support our most vulnerable members of society.
+I am also a member of the steering committee of In This Together, Canada's Anabaptist LGBTQ+ advocacy group, and have spoken at conferences about Queer inclusion and disability advocacy.
+As someone who is autistic and has ADHD (and is married to someone who is also autistic and has ADHD,) I am very aware how much work everyday life can be, so I care deeply about making space for people who are also neurodivergent.
 As someone who lives on the "edge" of disability, I work hard to notice ways that church can be more welcoming to those that are disabled.

-My wife and I have been together for 18 years and we greatly enjoy games and music.
-Our home usually has some kind of music playing (we listen to a very wide variety of music) and we are often playing video games, board games, tabletop role playing games, or card games.
+My wife and I have been together for over 20 years and our main hobbies include collecting music and playing games.
+We are often playing video games, board games, tabletop role playing games, or card games.
 Our favorite game is Japanese-style Richii Mahjong!
 We adore animals, especially sighthounds, have had many wonderful pets over the years, and we consider ourselves amateur bird watchers.
-We enjoy spending time with others as much as possible, and I love feeding my friends and adopted family.
+We enjoy spending time with others as much as possible, and I love feeding my friends and chosen family.